Certificate of compliance

 • Completing a CoC for electrical work you or your worker did not complete – maximum 100 penalty units.

-The value of the penalty unit changes each year and is available on the Department of the Attorney-General and Justice website.
+The value of the penalty unit changes each year and is available on the Attorney-General's Department website.